-The Ministry of Manpower recently issued Regulation 19 clarifying the restrictions and requirements applicable to the outsourcing of labour supply and subcontracting of work between companies.
+The Ministry of Labour recently issued Regulation 19 clarifying the restrictions and requirements applicable to the outsourcing of labour supply and subcontracting of work between companies.
 The focus of attention has been on outsourcing - labour supply.
-In many cases, the Labour Supplier entities have been thinly capitalized and have failed to honour their obligations to the employees.
-The legislature therefore enacted rules (i.e., Article 66 of the Labour Law) restricting outsourcing to non-core activities and required the Labour Supplier entity to be specially licensed etc. in an effort to permit legitimate outsourcing but eliminate outsourcing intended to circumvent the rights of workers generally.
-These basic rules have been expanded upon by Regulation 19.
+However, all subcontracts of services are also subject to various new restrictions (i.e., non-core activities only), registration requirements for the service contracts themselves, and various supporting documents under Regulation 19.